henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 # How to Contribute

-Like most hobby projects, this script is not perfect.
+Like most hobby projects, this script is far from perfect.
 All contributions are welcome.

 Issues that I haven't solved yet:
 - Automatically handle the cookie popup window when the browser opens.
-This seems to be quite tricky.
+This seems a bit tricky.
 - Figure out an easier way to compute the maximum 'acceptable load more times'.